-This lesson touches on most aspects of developing in Lightroom, from quick edits made in the Library module to applying sophisticated effects and corrections and managing the edit history and in the Develop module.
-Students use the retouching tools, are introduced the concepts of the white balance and the histogram, and learn how to adjust color globally or selectively.
+This lesson touches on most aspects of developing in Lightroom, from making quick adjustments and easy video edits in the Library module to applying sophisticated corrections and managing the edit history and in the Develop module.
+Students are introduced the concepts of the white balance and the histogram as they learn to adjust color globally or selectively, use the retouching tools, and create a custom developing preset.